 - Power Stone: The Big Bad Valgas, upon defeat, tries to power himself up with the big Power Stone.
 However, he ends up being heavily mutated and losing his mind due to the sheer power, turning him into a mindless monster and a big, slow target.

-- SaGa 2: Apollo battles your party with the assembled MAGI, which gives him incredible power and defense.
+- Final Fantasy Legend II: Apollo battles your party with the assembled MAGI, which gives him incredible power and defense.
 However, he didn't know there were 78 MAGI pieces instead of 77.
 Because his set of MAGI is incomplete, his power is unstable, and he ends up melting and exploding after some rounds of combat.